ivan-chai/exact/README.md

 The short version of the paper was presented at the [TAG in Machine Learning ICML Workshop (2022)](https://icml.cc/virtual/2022/workshop/13447).

+## Loss implementation
+The stand-alone implementation of the EXACT objective can be found in `exact/src/exact_pytorch/exact.py`.

 ## UCI Datasets

 ### Requirements